Free 50-point store self-assessment

 • 6.We have a written data retention and deletion policy that the AI system must follow.

-• 7.We have communicated our AI use to customers if the use case affects them directly.
+• 7.We have disclosed our AI use to customers if the use case affects them directly (e.g., AI chat).

-• 8.Our enterprise AI provider contract (or plan) prohibits training on our data.
+• 8.Our AI provider contract (or plan) prohibits training on our customer and order data.

 6. AI Vendor & Tool Selection